elementary/docs/writing-apps/creating-layouts.md

 * We set the properties of `Gtk.Grid` including its spacing
 * We added multiple widgets into a single Gtk.Grid using the attach method to create complex layouts containing Buttons and Labels that did cool stuff.

-Now that you understand more about Gtk, Grids, and using Buttons to alter the properties of other widgets, try packing other kinds of widgets into a window like a Image and changing other properties of [Labels](https://valadoc.org/gtk4/Gtk.Label) like `width_chars` and `ellipsize`.
+Now that you understand more about Gtk, Boxes, Grids, and using Buttons to alter the properties of other widgets, try packing other kinds of widgets into a window like a Image and changing other properties of [Labels](https://valadoc.org/gtk4/Gtk.Label) like `width_chars` and `ellipsize`.
 Don’t forget to play around with the attach method and widgets that span across multiple rows and columns.
 Remember that Valadoc is super helpful for learning more about the methods and properties associated with widgets.